 Our lead product candidate using the cochleate delivery technology is MAT2203, an oral formulation of the broad spectrum intravenous(IV)-delivered anti-fungal agent amphotericin B. MAT2203 is under development for serious fungal infections and a single-escalating-dose Phase 1 study with MAT2203 has been completed.
 The Company is developing MAT2203 in collaboration with the National Institute of Allergy and Infectious Diseases, or NIAID, of the National Institutes of Health, or NIH.
-The U.S. Food and Drug Administration (FDA) has designated MAT2203 as a Qualified Infectious Disease Product (QIDP) with Fast Track status for the treatment of invasive candidiasis aspergillus.
+The U.S. Food and Drug Administration (FDA) has designated MAT2203 as a Qualified Infectious Disease Product (QIDP) with Fast Track status for the treatment of invasive candidiasis, the treatment of aspergillosis and the prophylaxis of invasive fungal infections due to immunosuppressive therapy.
+MAT2203 is currently being studied in a Phase 2a trial conducted by the NIH.
+Recently, we dosed the first patient in this study and, assuming the NIH neets the anticipated clinical timelines, data is expected in the first half of 2017.
+In addition to the Phase 2a trial, we will commence a second Phase 2 trial of MAT2203 in patients with vulvovaginal candidiasis in the fourth quarter of 2016, with data expected later in the first half of 2017.
 We are developing a pipeline of targeted delivery formulations by applying our cochleate oral delivery technology to a potentially broad array of proven medications, including MAT2501.
 MAT2501 is an oral cochleate formulation of the broad spectrum intravenous (IV)-delivered aminoglycoside antibiotic called amikacin, which is most often used for treating severe, hospital-acquired infections, including Gram-negative bacterial infections.
 The Company has an open Investigational New Drug (IND) application for MAT2501.
 MAT2501 has been granted a QIDP designation and Orphan Drug designation by the U.S. FDA for the treatment of Nontuberculous Mycobacteria (NTM).
+We plan to commence a Phase 1 study of MAT2501 in healthy volunteers during the fourth quarter of 2016, with data expected during the first half of 2017.